Medically reviewed by Kristin Hall, FNP

-Other ingredients to avoid include silicones and mica (a common ingredient in powder makeup), both of which can clog pores and worsen your acne symptoms.
+Other ingredients to avoid include silicones and combination products, both of which can clog pores and worsen your acne symptoms.

 Certain medications can change your body’s hormone levels, sebum production and skin cell turnover cycle, all of which can potentially make your acne breakouts worse.

-Although hormonal birth control is often prescribed to treat acne, some forms of birth control have the potential to worsen acne outbreaks.
-These include birth control implants, injections such as Depo-Provera and progestin-only oral contraceptives.
+Although hormonal birth control is often prescribed to treat acne, some forms of birth control have the potential to worsen acne outbreaks in some people.
+These include birth control implants, injections such as Depo-Provera® and progestin-only oral contraceptives.

 Finally, oral corticosteroids can temporarily cause acne outbreaks by triggering an increase in yeast, which can irritate hair follicles.

-If you’re concerned that your acne outbreaks could be the result of a medication you use, the best approach is to talk to your doctor about other options to mitigate your current medication’s effects on your skin.
+If you’re concerned that your acne outbreaks could be the result of a medication you use, the best approach is to talk to your healthcare provider r about other options to mitigate your current medication’s effects on your skin.

 To a certain extent, your environment can have an impact on your acne outbreaks.
 If you live in a warm, humid region, excessive sweating could worsen your acne.